EviLuci/dotfiles/README.md

 This repository contains my **personal dotfiles** for configuring a minimal, beautiful, and functional **Hyprland** desktop environment on **Arch Linux**.

+> [!CAUTION]
-> ⚠️ **Warning**: The install script available in this repo is experimental and intended for personal use only.
+> The install script available in this repo is experimental and intended for personal use only.
 Use at your own risk.

+> [!IMPORTANT]
-These dotfiles are part of my personal setup journey.
+> These dotfiles are part of my personal setup journey.
 Things may break or not work out of the box.

 ---